fedp15/azure-python-function-app/README.md

 You will now be able to monitor your function in the [Azure portal](https://portal.azure.com/).
 A new resource of type "Application Insights" will be created, where you can monitor runs, errors, etc. Good to know: in Azure portal you can also check the logs within the Function App (`Functions > <my-function> > Code + Test > Logs`)

 ## Data
-If your function takes data as input/output, the recommended workflow is to store the data in an Azure storage and download/upload it from/to there.
+If your function takes data as input/output, the recommended workflow is to store the data in an [Azure storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview) and download/upload it from/to there.

-When you create a new function with Visual Data Studio a new storage account will be created automatically in the same resource group; you can use this one or an existing one.
+When you create a new function app with Visual Data Studio a new storage account will be created automatically in the same resource group; you can use this one or an existing one.
 Good to know: individual files in Azure storage are called 'blobs' and directories 'containers'.
 1. Create a container within the storage via the Azure portal
 2. Configure the function in `__init__.py`